Using CRM/ERP technology to enhance sales and optimize company operations is always a good idea.

 This will assist you in gaining team support throughout the duration of the project (before, during and post-implementation).

 Some may believe that CRM/ERP technology is a fad or a transitory craze among managers.
 If you don't clearly explain to your teams where this decision comes from, the change will appear much more discouraging.

 Map Your Processes

 It would be a waste of time and money to invest in CRM/ERP technology that does not fit your needs or work effectively with your critical processes.
 Process mapping is a graphical depiction of a business workflow or series of actions.
-It will help you identify tasks that may be simplified, improved, or even automated using your CRM.
+It'll help you identify tasks that may be simplified, improved, or even automated using your new solution.

 Assess and Prioritize your Business Need

 Mapping your procedures will be quite beneficial in doing this.
-Determine your future needs depending on your progress.
-It is critical that your new application is scalable and can fulfill such business requirements as they arise.
-Other factors to consider are the initial and ongoing costs of the CRM/ERP solution, the simplicity of setup and interaction with your existing tools, user support, data storage, customization choices, and so on.
+Determine your future needs based on your progress.
+It's critical that your new application is scalable and can fulfill such business requirements as they arise.
+Consider factors like the cost and ease of setup, user support, data storage, customization choices, and so on.

 What about choosing the right expert?
 This article here will guide you through that process: How to choose an ERP consultant?

 Be honest with yourself about the time and resources needed to deploy your CRM/ERP program.
 You will be better able to foresee bottlenecks in your day-to-day production if you forecast the resources that will be utilized at each stage of the project.
 Even with a well-planned, adaptable, and well-structured implementation strategy, unexpected events will arise and disturb your routine company operations.